Researching Your HE Choices Online

-Most universities are planning virtual open days during the autumn term and while you can’t beat going in person, this is the next best thing.
+Many universities continue to hold virtual open days or hybrid (where you can choose to attend or tune in online) events, and while you can’t beat going in person, this is the next best thing.
 Virtual open days typically include the chance to hear from academics on a range of subject areas, as well as find out about things like accommodation, support services and admissions processes and entry requirements.
 They usually include information and advice on how to apply including making a strong application, HE finance and provide opportunities to speak to academics, support staff and current students through online platforms.
 One advantage is that students can “visit” a number of universities from their own home, saving time and money.
-A small number of universities are offering socially distanced visits to their campus and this may increase as the term progresses.
-Check regularly what the universities you are interested in applying to are offering.

 Pre recorded virtual tours are also available at the vast majority of universities so you can see what it’s like on campus and what facilities are available, whenever you want.
 Some universities are also broadcasting live tours on Youtube or Instagram, allowing viewers to ask questions during the virtual tour.

 Have a look at the following websites which list forthcoming online open days and virtual tours: